You are here

 Phillip C. Jessup International Moot Court Competition

-The second-oldest moot in the country, this competition is recognized by practitioners and academics alike as one of the most prestigious moot court competitions in which law students can participate.
-In some circles, being a member of the Jessup Moot Court Team is considered equivalent to being a member of a law review.
-The competition is worldwide, and the final rounds usually attracting one or more judges from the International Court of Justice.
-Research for this moot begins in the fall semester, with a brief due in early January.
-The moot is argued in February or March of 2006.
-Students will receive 2 credits for their participation in the Jessup International Moot Court Competition in Law 872.
+The Jessup Competition is the second-oldest moot in the country.
+The Jessup is recognized by practitioners and academics alike as one of the most prestigious moot court competitions in which law students can participate.
+In some circles, being a member of the Jessup Moot Court Team is considered equivalent to being a member of law review.
+The competition is worldwide, comprising of regional and final rounds often attracting one or more judges from the International Court of Justice.